Spyder-Academy/spyderacademy/content/stocks/LI/index.md

 **But Wait, There's a Catch:**

 * **The Big, Bad Competition:**  The Chinese EV market is like a jungle – fierce and crowded.
-LI Auto is up against established giants like NIO, BYD, and even Tesla.
+LI Auto is up against established giants like [Tesla](/stocks/nio/), BYD, and even [Tesla](/stocks/tsla/).
 Can they hold their own in this cutthroat game?
 * **Chinese Dependence:**  For now, LI Auto's eggs are all in one basket – the Chinese market.
 If something happens in China that throws a wrench in the works, LI Auto could feel the sting.
 * **Government Twists and Turns:**  Rules around EVs are constantly evolving, which could impact LI Auto's plans and profitability.
 It's a game of chess, and they need to keep up with the changing landscape.
 * **Supply Chain Headaches:**  Getting all the parts needed to build cars is a global puzzle, and things can get tricky in a world where tensions are high.
 LI Auto needs to find a way to ensure smooth production despite potential disruptions.